-Jack Barufka serves as firmwide leader for the law firm's Intellectual Property practice.
+Jack Barufka serves as the co-leader of Pillsbury's firmwide Intellectual Property practice.
 With more than 20 years of experience representing numerous Fortune 500 companies, Mr. Barufka is ranked by Legal 500 and Chambers as one of the top intellectual property attorneys in the country.
 His practice includes strategic intellectual property counseling, litigation, prosecution, dispute resolution, licensing, technology transactions, intellectual property mining and enforcement, copyright protection, and pre-litigation opinions.
 Mr. Barufka has extensive experience in post grant proceedings (inter partes review, inter partes reexamination, and ex parte reexamination), typically on patents in concurrent litigation.
 He works closely with clients on new product launches to minimize risks associated with costly litigation and also concentrates in patent claim interpretation and designing-around valid US patents.
 His client counseling practice develops strategic patent programs that posture the client's patent portfolio to increase market share, improve margins, and generate licensing revenue in a cost effective manner.
 His areas of technical focus are electrical, mechanical, semiconductor, computer, software, medical devices and business methods.

 Mr. Barufka is an adjunct professor of law at George Washington University's National Law Center, where he has taught "Patent Strategy and Management" for the past thirteen years.
 Mr. Barufka has been quoted by the Wall Street Journal, The ABA Journal, Forbes, Investor's Business Daily and National Journal's Technology Daily.
 He has also appeared as a featured guest on the CNNfn television program, "Your Money," as well as Bloomberg TV's InsideTrack.
 He has served as an expert witness on patent infringement and was a co-founder and editor of Patent Strategy and Technology Management, a monthly journal published by American Lawyer Media.
 Mr. Barufka sits on the Inter Partes Proceedings Committee for the Intellectual Property Owners (IPO) organization.
 He is currently monitoring issues related to the America Invents Act (AIA) and patent reform.